 Msg & Data Rates May Apply.
 Msg freq varies.
 Terms apply.
 Text HELP for help.
 Text STOP to end.

 Sulfamethoxazole; Trimethoprim, SMX-TMP tablets

 SULFAMETHOXAZOLE; TRIMETHOPRIM or SMX-TMP (suhl fuh meth OK suh zohl; trye METH oh prim) is a combination of a sulfonamide antibiotic and a second antibiotic, trimethoprim.
 It is used to treat or prevent certain kinds of bacterial infections.
 It will not work for colds, flu, or other viral infections.

 How should I use this medicine?

-Take this medicine by mouth with a full glass of water.
+Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
+Take all of your medicine as directed even if you think you are better.
 Do not skip doses or stop your medicine early.

 What side effects may I notice from receiving this medicine?

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions (skin rash, itching or hives; swelling of the face, lips, or tongue)